taz030485/BeatSaberTweaks/README.md

 - Score Position

 # Changes
-3.3
+3.3 (In Progress)
-- Requires BeatSaberUI plugin to show config UI
+- UPdated to use BeatSaberUI plugin to show config UI

+3.2.4
+- Fixed clock briefly showing Release Notes
+- Fixed stuttering when not changing song speed (again)

 3.2.3
 - Fixed controller issue for Oculus for activating FCs